 - You can set up systems so you are still earning money when you are not actively with a student, like self-guided courses and programs

 - You have to not only teach but do admin, finance, marketing and the legal side, which means you need to learn a new set of skills (this could be seen as an advantage too!)

 Read our Top Tips for online teaching. to give you the best skills to attract students

 As I said at the top, this isn’t going to be an exhaustive list of options.
 There are no doubt more.
 The range of jobs you can do as an English teacher is wide.
 That’s one of the great things about the job.
 It can be very diverse.
 The work you do in one city or for one company can be completely different to that in another.

 Our advice if you are starting out would be to think about what kind of TEFL job you want to do.
 Do you want to teach adults, children or both?
+Do you want to be online or in a classroom?
 Do you want to work in a school, university, language centre or business?
 Do you want to work Monday to Friday or at weekends?
 Do you want to work in one place, or travel around a city teaching in different places?
 Do you want to be full time or part time?

 To get a more specific idea of what kind of jobs are available in different countries, check out our New Teacher Tales blogs, where we interview people teaching around the world.
 Maybe one of the jobs they mention will tickle your fancy.
 Or look at our blog about how to find teaching jobs, follow some links and see what is available.

 Please pin this for later.